Midget flowerpecker

 The midget flowerpecker (Dicaeum aeneum) is a species of bird in the family Dicaeidae.
 It is found in the Solomon Islands archipelago.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical mangrove forest, and subtropical or tropical moist montane forest.

-The midget flowerpecker or Dicaeum aeneum is a small bird located in the Solomon Islands.
 The females have dark wings with a white and yellow stomach.
 The males have the same features but have a red upper chest.
 Their call is a short and high-pitched tik-tik-tik.
 This species does not migrate and has inhabited the Solomon Islands since 1900.
 The number of midget flowerpeckers is unknown, but they are a stable species.

-Field Identification
+Field identification

 The midget flowerpeckers is a male-nominated race, meaning it has several subspecies and the nominated species is the one used to describe the species as a whole.
 The male flowerpecker is 8 cm and around 7.1 to 8.8 grams.
 The head, sides of the throat, breasts, and upper abdomen are all light grey.
 The crown of its head and upper parts are dark grey with hues of blue.
 Its upper throat, lower abdomen, and undertail are white.
 On the center breast is a bright red patch of red, contrasting with the rest of its body, The flank of the bird is a shade of yellow.
 Female midget flowerpeckers do not have the vibrant red patch on their chest and instead have green flanks.
 Juvenile midget flowerpeckers do not have the blue hue and female juveniles have a more grey-toned throat.